Neural Posterior Estimation with guaranteed exact coverage: the ringdown of GW150914

-These uncertainties have generated a lively debate~\cite{Isi:2022mhy,Baibhav:2023clw} between the authors of Refs.~\cite{Isi:2019aib,Cotesta:2022pci}, with more groups re-analyzing the GW150914 data with mixed results -- ranging from no evidence for the $n=1$ overtone~\cite{CalderonBustillo:2020rmh}; to mild $1.8\sigma$ evidence for it~\cite{Finch:2022ynt}; and even a very large Bayes factor of $\sim 600$ in favor of the overtone presence~\cite{Ma:2023vvr}.
+These uncertainties have generated a lively debate~\cite{Isi:2022mhy,Baibhav:2023clw} between the authors of Refs.~\cite{Isi:2019aib,Cotesta:2022pci}, with more groups re-analyzing the GW150914 data with mixed results -- e.g. Refs.~\cite{Finch:2022ynt,CalderonBustillo:2020rmh} find only mild evidence ($1-2\sigma$) for the $n=1$ overtone (see also Ref.~\cite{LIGOScientific:2020tif}), while Ref.~\cite{Ma:2023vvr} finds a very large Bayes factor of $\sim 600$ in favor of the overtone presence.

 These conflicting results highlight the difficulty of analyzing the ringdown of existing events, due to their low signal-to-noise ratio (SNR) and to subtleties in the statistical methods employed.
-Although future detectors such as LISA, ET and CE will reach SNRs up to hundreds of times larger than GW150914, and will be guaranteed to observe more than one QNM~\cite{Berti:2016lat}, current data require using robust statistical techniques that can deliver guaranteed coverage even in the presence of possible noise artifacts.
+Therefore, current data require using robust statistical techniques that can deliver guaranteed coverage even in the presence of possible noise artifacts.
+Moreover, although future detectors such as LISA, ET and CE will reach SNRs up to hundreds of times larger than GW150914, and will be guaranteed to observe more than one QNM~\cite{Berti:2016lat}, the statistical properties of the noise will be more complicated due to sources overlap, which will likely make a classic Bayesian analysis difficult if not unworkable.